How to Read Japanese

 Lake, Roger and Ura, Noriko

-3. Our six books are also available in a third format: PDF files.
-You can use these files for reading practice, but only on a computer or laptop where you can open multiple windows, because our tests indicate that searching for vocabulary or kanji in large PDF files like these on smaller electronic devices is slow and awkward.
-In our opinion, to conduct reading practice in these documents in the most efficient way, it’s best to begin by placing them in separate windows on a screen.
+Our ten books are also available in PDF format.
+You can use these PDF files for reading practice, but that is best done on a computer or laptop where one can open multiple windows, because our tests indicate that searching for vocabulary or kanji in large PDF files like these on smaller electronic devices is slow and awkward.
+To conduct reading practice in these documents in the most efficient way, it’s best to begin by placing them in separate windows on a screen.
 When the documents are arranged in this way, students can easily turn from, say, Japanese text in one window to English text and romaji in another window, to information about kanji in a third window, to similar or related kanji in a fourth window (for comparison purposes), to a Pronunciation Index for looking up kanji in a fifth window, to glossary terms in a sixth window, and/or back to the Japanese text in the first window.
-Please see Japanese Reading Practice on a Computer Screen for more information.
-Here is a link to the PDF files:
+Please see Efficient Reading Practice on a Computer for more information.
+You can view these files at our PDF Store.

 How can students read Japanese and learn kanji at the same time?